jembi/bsis/README.md

    You may use another IDE if you wish to.
     * Download and unpack Eclipse Indigo 3.7 or Eclipse Juno 4.2 from http://www.eclipse.org/downloads/.
     * Install Apache Tomcat 7 and integrate with Eclipse (you may follow http://www.coreservlets.com/Apache-Tomcat-Tutorial/tomcat-7-with-eclipse.html).
-    * Checkout the develop branch into a local directory preferably housed in your eclipse workspace.
+    * Clone the repository into a local directory preferably housed in your eclipse workspace and checkout the develop branch.
     * The project dependencies are configured using [Maven] (http://maven.apache.org/).
 Install Eclipse plugin [m2eclipse] (http://maven.apache.org/eclipse-plugin.html) for easier integration of Maven with your development environment.
 In Eclipse, select Help>Install New Software and add the site http://download.eclipse.org/technology/m2e/releases to add the m2eclipse plugin.Setup m2eclipse so that it automatically downloads all the required dependencies, sources, javadocs.
     * Import the source code into Eclipse by using 'Import Existing project' option.
 The master branch contains the required eclipse project files (e.g. .project and .settings), so you should be able to start working right away.
 For other IDE's you will need to more work.
 2. You will also need to setup a MySQL database: